VukGlisovic/gcp/README.md

 Every package contains a python client for executing product specific commands (starting jobs, create, read, update, delete operations and more).
-Every product also contains an examples folder which contains usages of the product specific client.
+Every product also contains an examples folder (except app_engine which contains apps) which contains usages of the product specific client.
 Together with the notebooks directory, you can check out how to use the python clients and in the end how to use the google cloud products.